 - Individuals with disabilities;

-- Individuals preparing for non-traditional training and employment;
+- Individuals preparing for non-traditional fields;

 - Single parents, including single pregnant women;

 - Homeless individuals;

 - Youth who are in, or have aged out of, the foster care system;

 - Youth with a parent who is a member of the armed forces and is on active duty;